-Install Google Chrome on Ubuntu 16.04 the Graphical Way
+Install Google Chrome on Ubuntu 16.04 in the Graphical Way

 Step 1.
 Go to https://www.google.com/chrome.
 Click the Download Chrome button.

 Step 2.
 Then select the first option (64-bit .deb package), and click Accept and Install.

 Step 3.
 When Firefox asks you how to open this deb file, choose the default option to open it in Ubuntu Software (formerly Ubuntu Software Center).

 /tmp/mozilla_$username the directory.
 Once the download is complete, Ubuntu Software will automatically open.
 Click the Install button to install google-chrome-stable to Ubuntu 16.04.
 The version and installation size information can be seen in the Details section.
 189.4MB of disk space!
 That’s huge for a Web browser.

 Because software installation on Linux requires root privilege, you have to enter your password to authenticate.

 Step 4.
 Once the installation is complete, you can start the Chrome browser in the Unity Dash or by typing the following command in the terminal.

 Congratulations!
 You have successfully installed Google Chrome.
 Thanks for using this tutorial for installing the Google Chrome web browser control panel in Ubuntu 16.04 system.
 For additional help or useful information, we recommend you to check the official Google Chrome website.